lariskovski/pokedex/README.md

 # Pokedex Go API

 Project was made to learn Go, a recent but strong passion!
-I used another repository to a web page to get Pokemon data and serves it with this Go CRUD Pokemons API.
-The deployment is made using Serverless Framework which is very straighforward and has a simple interface.
+It's a basic CRUD API with the deployment being made using Serverless Framework which is very straighforward and has a simple interface.

 ## Requirements